Last Revised: September 23, 2022

 Wall mounting is permissible but cabinet may not be mounted more than 1 foot above floor level.

 Cabinets should be located under the fume hood or near fume hood alcoves.

 Cabinets shall be marked “Flammable-Keep Fire Away”.

 Cabinets located under fume hoods shall be vented into the plenum of the hood using manufacturer supplied vent kits.
 Air should be removed from the bottom vent opening of the cabinet.

 Free standing cabinets in biomedical labs shall not be vented.
 Bungs shall be used to seal vent openings.

 Free standing cabinets in physical science labs (Chemistry, Nanotech, Materials Science and research involving organic synthesis) may be vented into the fume hood exhaust system or a dedicated system for hazardous materials exhaust.
-Replacement air for vented shall be ducted into the cabinet in such a way as not to compromise the specified performance of the cabinet.
+Venting of cabinets is recommended in labs with intensive chemical use such as synthetic chemistry labs.
+Replacement air for vented cabinets shall be ducted into the cabinet in such a way as not to compromise the specified performance of the cabinet.
+This may be achieved by installing a thermally-actuated vent damper such as the Safe-T-Vent from Justrite.
 A detail illustrating how the cabinet will be vented shall be submitted to the Offices of Environmental Health and Radiation Safety and University Engineer for approval.

 For more information, see What is a Flammable Liquid Storage Cabinet?